 Although often neglected, the 1863 Battle of Chancellorsville significantly influenced the outcome of the Civil War.
 Not only did an emboldened Robert E. Lee head north to Gettysburg—and to his worst defeat—but Chancellorsville also claimed the irreplaceable “Stonewall” Jackson.
 Join three historians as they explore this crucial battle.

 Renowned for his beautiful and thought-provoking work as an author and journalist, Adam Gopnik, in an intimate conversation with award-winning director and novelist Antonio Monda, reflects upon the major influences of his accomplished career.
+Broadway star Melissa Errico, accompanied by David Shire on the piano, will perform songs from the new musical Table, with Gopnik’s words and Shire’s music.

 In the harsh Salem winter of 1692, a minister’s daughter began to scream and convulse, as if possessed by a demonic spirit.
 This incident marked the beginning of a year-long panic, which culminated in the infamous Witch Trials and the execution of 20 individuals.
 Pulitzer Prize-winning author Stacy Schiff unveils the truths behind this disturbing period in New England’s history.